-Our Amended and Restated Articles of Incorporation, or Articles of Incorporation, and our Amended and Restated Bylaws, or Bylaws, provide that our business is to be managed by or under the direction of our Board of Directors.
+Our amended and restated articles of incorporation, or Articles of Incorporation, and our amended and restated bylaws, or Bylaws, provide that our business is to be managed by or under the direction of our Board of Directors.
 Our Board of Directors is divided into three classes for purposes of election.
 One class is elected at each annual meeting of stockholders to serve for a three-year term.
-Our Board of Directors currently consists of eight members, classified into three classes as follows: (1) Julian Adams, Christopher Kiritsy and Jean-Pierre Bizzari constitute a class with a term ending at the 2018 annual meeting; (2) Steven Prelack, James Geraghty and Ann Barbier constitute a class with a term ending at the 2019 annual meeting; and (3) Stephen S. Yoder and Michael Richman constitute a class with a term ending at the 2020 annual meeting.
+Our Board of Directors currently consists of nine members, classified into three classes as follows: (1) James Geraghty, Ann Barbier and Steven Prelack constitute a class with a term ending at the 2019 annual meeting; (2) Stephen S. Yoder, Michael Richman and Matthew L. Sherman constitute a class with a term ending at the 2020 annual meeting; and (3) Jean-Pierre Bizzari, Peter Kiener and Christopher Kiritsy, constitute a class with a term ending at the 2021 annual meeting.
+Mr. Prelack, whose term expires at the annual meeting, is not standing for re-election.